enonic/enonic/xp/7.0/enonic-cli.md

 * `enonic app install`  # Install an application from URL or file

 * `enonic repo reindex`            # Reindex content in search indices for the given repository and branches.
-* `enonic repo read-only`      # Toggle read-only mode for server or single repository
+* `enonic repo read-only`      # Toggle read-only mode for sandbox or single repository

 * `enonic cms reprocess`          # Reprocesses content in the repository.